 The way you promote your conference can be the difference between a successful, well-attended event and a conference filled with empty seats.

 Conference promotion is a key step in the planning process for both virtual and in-person events and the backbone of a successful outreach effort is a strong, solid promotions plan.
-Below, you’ll find methods of promoting a conference that have proven successful across the event planning industry that should be included in your plan.
+Below, you’ll find digital marketing strategies that have proven successful across the event planning industry that should be included in your plan.

 Keep in mind that it’s still important to consider your specific audience when setting your promotion strategy.
 For example, if the event targets graduate students from a certain program (e.g. students enrolled in Biochemistry departments in a specific state or province) focus your promotion specifically to them to avoid attracting registrants from other programs or regions.